telerik/fiddler-jam-docs/fj-extension/get-started-extension.md

 1. Click **Copy Link** to store the unique URL to the clipboard and paste this link to share the recorded logs with the Fiddler Jam Portal users.

     All submitted logs are private and accessible for Fiddler Jam Portal users with the proper access rights.
+Authenticated Fiddler Jam users can manage their recorded logs through the [**My Captures**]({%slug fj-installation%}#my-captures) section.

    ![Copy link screen](../images/ext/ext-images/extension-link-options-copy-link.png)